pymc-devs/pymc/CONTRIBUTING.md

 Follow [TensorFlow's style guide](https://www.tensorflow.org/community/contribute/code_style) or the [Google style guide](https://google.github.io/styleguide/pyguide.html) for writing code, which more or less follows PEP 8.

+For documentation strings, we *prefer* [numpy style](https://numpydoc.readthedocs.io/en/latest/format.html) to comply with the style that predominates in our upstream dependencies.

 #### This guide was derived from the [scikit-learn guide to contributing](https://github.com/scikit-learn/scikit-learn/blob/master/CONTRIBUTING.md)